Retirement Living Hub

 Exploring Your Medicare Plan Choices: Original Medicare vs. Medicare Advantage

 Once you understand Part A and B and your enrollment timeline, you face a fundamental choice: remain with Original Medicare or opt for a Medicare Advantage Plan.
 Each path offers distinct advantages and disadvantages, impacting your costs, provider choices, and coverage scope.
+This was a critical decision point for Dorothy and me, much like choosing between a fixed-rate and adjustable-rate mortgage – you really need to weigh the variables.

 Original Medicare (Parts A & B) with Supplemental Coverage